FENLON TO THE RESCUE

 But there was no acknowledgment of the asymmetry.
 No recognition only one sex is being asked to erase mention of their their biological power.

 No progressive voice is asking men to stop body-building and desist increasing their upper-body strength to accommodate the needs of women, who may die after one punch to the head.
-Women can and do train hard, both in sports and fighting, aiming to do better in Olympic contests and at self-protection, but we do not have the upper body strength men have––that's simply a biological fact.
-If women are asked to give up the mentioning of and then their real-time power over birth, why aren't men asked to give up something?
+Women can and do train hard, both in sports and fighting, aiming, for instance, to do better in Olympic contests or at self-protection, but we do not have the upper body strength, the gobs of testosterone, or the skeletal structure men have––that's simply a biological fact.
+The fastest woman in the world will never outrun the fastest man.
+If women are asked to give up mentioning our ONE winning power, why aren't men asked to give up something?
 Anything?
+Running?
 Weight-lifting?

 I Am Not Alone